BritaPng/TicTacToe/README.md

 # Tic-Tac-Toe

 ## Python 3
-First personal and also first python project I've ever done, just a simple tic-tac-toe game using the graphics library.
+First personal project and also the very first python project I've ever done, just a simple tic-tac-toe game using the graphics library.

 ![](DEMO.gif)